Log-Aesthetic Curves: Similarity Geometry, Integrable Discretization and Variational Principles: Fairing energy in similarity geometry

 \section{Fairing energy in similarity geometry}

 In this section, we present the details of a variational formulation of LAC and qAC.
 To this end, we introduce the \textit{fairing energy functional} $\mathcal{F}^{\lambda,a}$ \cite{IKMSSS_CAGD:2018}

-where $a=\alpha-1$, $\lambda$ is an arbitrary constant and $q_i = q(\theta_i)$ ($i=1,2$).
-The above functional is invariant under similarity transformations and its name ``fairing energy'' is motivated by the fairing procedure in digital style design of industrial products.
-To compute the variation, we consider a deformation of $\gamma$ parametrised by
+where $a=\alpha-1$, $\lambda$ is an arbitrary constant and $q_i = q(\theta_i)$ ($i=1, 2$).
+The above functional is invariant under the similarity transformations and its name ``fairing energy'' is motivated by the fairing procedure in digital style design of industrial products.
+To compute the variation, we consider a deformation of $\gamma$ parametrized by